Liu Cheng-ying

-Liu Cheng-ying (劉增應 (Liu2 Tsêng1-ying1, Liú Zēngyīng); Foochow Romanized: Làu Cĕng-éng; born 24 August 1958) is a Taiwanese politician in the Republic of China.
-He was the Magistrate of Lienchiang County since 25 December 2014 until 25 December 2022.
+Liu Cheng-ying (劉增應 (Liu2 Tsêng1-ying1, Liú Zēngyīng); Foochow Romanized: Làu Cĕng-éng; born 24 August 1958) is a Taiwanese politician who was the Magistrate of Lienchiang County from 25 December 2014 until 25 December 2022.

 Education

-Liu graduated from Taipei Medical University with a Bachelor of Medicine (B.M.) and earned a Master of Science (M.S.) in preventive healthcare from National Taiwan University.
+Liu graduated from Taipei Medical University with a Bachelor of Medicine (M.B.) and earned a Master of Science (M.S.) in preventive healthcare from National Taiwan University.

 Early careers

 Liu had been a doctor and the director of Lienchiang County Hospital.

 Magistrate of Lienchiang County

 2014 Magistrate election campaign

 During the campaign for the 2014 Lienchiang County magistrate election at the end of 2014, Liu's campaign focused on the policies to improve the traffic and tourism in Matsu Islands.
 Liu was elected as the Magistrate of Lienchiang County from Kuomintang (KMT) after winning Lienchiang Magistrate election held on 29 November 2014, defeating fellow KMT and incumbent Magistrate Yang Sui-sheng.